rabbitstack/fibratus/docs/setup/installation.md

 ### Building the executable

 The **optional dependencies are needed only** if you'll be building features that interop with the C code.
-By default, the Go compiler is instructed to ignore all features that trigger the [cgo](https://golang.org/cmd/cgo/), but you can control which features are built into Fibratus through the following build flags:
+By default, the Go compiler is instructed to ignore all features that trigger [cgo](https://golang.org/cmd/cgo/), but you can control which features are built into Fibratus through the following build flags:

-- `filament` compiles Fibratus with filaments support
+- `filament` compiles Fibratus with [filaments](/filaments/introduction) support
 - `cap` compiles Fibratus with support for capturing/replaying capture files
-- `yara` builds Fibratus with [Yara](https://virustotal.github.io/yara/) scanner
+- `yara` builds Fibratus with [Yara](https://virustotal.github.io/yara/) memory scanning capabilities

-To build the Fibratus binary without filament, cap and yara features, run the following command from `Powershell` and within the `fibratus` directory:
+To build the Fibratus binary without `filament`, `cap` and `yara` features, run the following command from `Powershell` terminal and within the `fibratus` directory:

 <Terminal>
 $ ./make